astopaal/transposeMatrix/README.md

 # transposeMatrix
-this app generates the transpose of the entered matrix
+this app generates the transpose of the entered matrix using line comprehension and for loop